Can Lyme Disease Cause Seizures? Symptoms, Causes, and What to Know

 - Direct CNS infection: Spirochetes cross the blood-brain barrier and invade brain tissue

-- Encephalitis: Brain inflammation affecting neuronal function
+- Encephalitis: Brain inflammation disrupting neuronal activity

-- Vasculitis: Inflammation of brain blood vessels causing ischemia
+- Vasculitis: Inflammation of cerebral blood vessels

 Seizure Symptoms in Lyme Disease